Consumer Finance Assignments (subject to change)

 • Spend about $5000-10,000 for each company you buy.

-• This means you should have approximately 10-20 compaies in your portforlio.
+• This means you should have approximately 10-20 companies in your portfolio.

 • Upload a screenshot of your portfolio in the form in Google Classroom.